jussi-cohesity/cohesity-scripts/reporting/cohesity-license-consumers/README.md

 ### Download scripts

-Run these commands from PowerShell to download the both chargeback script, and api-helper script into your current directory
+Run these commands from PowerShell to download the both chargeback script, and api-helper script into your current directory.
+To be able to run script you need to have both scripts on same directory.

 ```powershell
 # Download Commands